Guest Expert Bios

-Colnot graduated with honors from Florida State University and received the Ernst von Dohnányi Certificate of Excellence.
-He received the Alumni Merit Award from Northwestern University, where he earned his doctorate.
-Chicago Tribune named Cliff Colnot a 2001 “Chicagoan of the Year” in music, he received the 2005 William Hall Sherwood Award for Outstanding Contributions to the Arts, and he was awarded the 2016 Alice M. Ditson Conductor’s Award.
+Colnot graduated with honors from Florida State University and in 1995 received the Ernst von Dohnányi Certificate of Excellence.
+He has also received the prestigious Alumni Merit Award from Northwestern University, where he earned his doctorate.
+In 2001 the Chicago Tribune named Cliff Colnot a “Chicagoan of the Year” in music, and in 2005 he received the William Hall Sherwood Award for Outstanding Contributions to the Arts.
+Most recently, Colnot has been awarded the 2016 Alice M. Ditson Conductor’s Award in recognition for his excellent commitment to the performance of works by American Composers.
+He has studied with master jazz teacher David Bloom, has taught jazz arranging at DePaul University, film scoring at Columbia College, and advanced orchestration at the University of Chicago.
+As a bassoonist, he was a member of the Lyric Opera Orchestra of Chicago, Music of the Baroque, and the Contemporary Chamber Players.

 Daniel Dorff’s music for flute and piccolo has entered the standard repertoire and is frequently performed and recorded worldwide.
 He has composed 7 commissioned works for the Philadelphia Orchestra’s education department, and the Minnesota Orchestra’s Kinder Konzert series has performed his music over 200 times.